 Once home, I immediately turned the TV to ABC News, trusting it to provide the latest, most reliable accounting.
 I was there to see the second plane hit, completely disbelieving my eyes, finally understanding that these events were truly intentional.

-I remember my husband and I, sitting in the living room, weeping.
+I remember James and me, sitting in the living room, weeping.

 We left the kids in school, fearing that disrupting that normalcy would create more problems, opting to pick them up as usual.
 The kids home, our family talked over the tragedy.
 The TV remained on, ABC anchorman Peter Jennings staying with us throughout the long day and night.